iptv-org/iptv/FAQ.md

 Based on [#5236](https://github.com/iptv-org/iptv/pull/5236), [#5401](https://github.com/iptv-org/iptv/pull/5401) and [#7576](https://github.com/iptv-org/iptv/discussions/7576) (about username and password of Xtream-Codes server).

 ### Is it possible to add streams from Youtube, Dailymotion or Twitch?
 Yes.
 Due to technical limitations, it is necessary to add a [Streamlink](https://streamlink.github.io/) server link to view the content.
-This does not work with all streams.
 This does not work with all streams, so it will give an "error" status if this stream is not freely accessible.

 Based on [#3017](https://github.com/iptv-org/iptv/discussions/3017) (about geoblocked channel), [#4112](https://github.com/iptv-org/iptv/discussions/4412) and [#4456](https://github.com/iptv-org/iptv/discussions/4456).